hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Merkle tree
 ###########

-A Merkle tree is a  `binary tree <https://en.wikipedia.org/wiki/Binary_tree>`_ built using hash pointers (see the definitions section at the bottom of the page for more on hash functions and hash pointers).
+A Merkle tree is a  `binary tree <https://en.wikipedia.org/wiki/Binary_tree>`_ built using hash pointers.
+If you're unfamiliar with what a hash pointer or function is, see the definitions section at the bottom of the page.

 We care about Merkle trees because we want to build a data structure that: